Quick Highlights:

 Founded in 1885 as the first university in the Upper Peninsula of Michigan, Michigan Technological University—or Michigan Tech—was first created to train mining engineers to operate local copper mines.
 Since then, the school has added a number of business, forestry, science, and technology-focused majors, including the Bachelor of Science in software engineering.

-This software engineering program will help you to secure your position in a well-regarded profession.
-You’ll be able to work with teams in your classes as well as labs and in the Senior Enterprise or Design programs.
 The Enterprise Program is a unique opportunity that brings together students of all majors to work on real projects with real clients in a business-like environment.
 You’ll receive guidance and coaching from faculty mentors throughout every step of your journey here.

 In addition to the stand-alone bachelor’s degree, Michigan Technological University also offers a 4+1 bachelor’s and master’s degree that will allow you to earn both degrees at once.
 It will only take one year of accelerated study beyond the bachelor’s.
 Michigan Technological University offers one of the best software engineering schools in the country–check it out!